Medical School Letter of Recommendation (Samples + Tips)

 • The chosen recommender should be familiar with the applicant enough to give a substantial endorsement.

-• Applicants should provide their recommender with application guidelines, requirements, and information on the program they intend to undertake to help them write a medical school letter of recommendation that aligns with their needs.
+• Applicants should provide their recommender with application guidelines, requirements, and information on the program they intend to undertake to help them write a recommendation that aligns with their needs.

-• Candidates should also present the recommender with a personal statement and summary of their resume to provide support information to improve the recommendation letter’s quality.
+• Candidates should also present the recommender with a personal statement and summary of their resume to provide support information and improve the letter’s quality.

-• Medical school letters of recommendation sent when reapplying for an opening should highlight activities and achievements since the last application.
+• Such letters sent when reapplying for an opening should highlight activities and achievements since the last application.

-Note: Applicants applying for medical school for further studies will often be requested to submit their medical school letters of recommendation as pre-medical committee letters.
-A pre-medical committee letter is written by an undergraduate pre-medical committee endorsing an applicant by outlining comments made by different committee members that shed a positive light on the candidate’s suitability for a career in medicine.
+Applicants applying for a medical school for further studies will often be requested to submit their recommendation letters as premedical committee letters.
+A premedical committee letter is written by an undergraduate premedical committee endorsing an applicant by outlining comments made by different committee members that shed a positive light on the candidate’s suitability for a career in medicine.

 Writing a Medical School Letter of Recommendation

-A medical school letter of recommendation should discuss the applicant’s most prolific academic, research, clinical and professional competencies.
-The standard length of the recommendation letter is one page which is enough to sell the applicant to the admissions committee.
+The recommendation should discuss the applicant’s most prolific academic, research, clinical, and professional competencies.
+The standard length of the letter is one page which is enough to sell the applicant to the admissions committee.
 Since it is a formal document, it can include the items discussed in the writing guide given below:

 Header